Dagon the Fish-God

 Throughout the Mediterranean, mystery religions used fish, wine and bread for their sacramental meal and ancient Rome called Friday "dies veneris" or Day of Venus, the Pagan goddess.
 Venus is the one in the fable of the mystic egg of the Babylonians about the giant egg falling from heaven into the River Euphrates.
 The fishes rolled it to the bank where the doves having perched upon it, hatched it.
 What came out of this egg was Venus-also referred to as the morning star.
 Venus afterwards was called the Assyrian goddess or Astarte, the queen of heaven.

 In all of these stories we find the tradition of Easter born from these mystery legends as Easter was just another name for Astarte.
-This festival in ancient Babylonianism of Astarte (known as Istar or Easter), was about her son coming back from the dead which is why the Easter celebration has the symbolic egg as
+This festival in ancient Babylonianism of Astarte (known as Istar or Easter), was about her son coming back from the dead which is why the Easter celebration has the symbolic egg as well as the Astarte name for the celebration of the borrowed mythical resurrection of the Bright Morning Star -Jesus (Revelation 22:16).

 Related Links